Visit in February 2024

 images/kwame_kyere_prospectus.jpg

-They all live in Kruwi, about 7km or 15 minutes by car from the apprenticeship hosts Mary Ode and Kwame Kyere in Nsuta.
+They all live in Kruwi, about 7km or 15 minutes by car from the apprenticeship hosts MO and KK in Nsuta.
 If they commute, it will take about 30-45 minutes for travel (including waiting time) and it will cost 150-250 cedis/month.
 If they rent a shared room in Nsuta, it will cost a similar amount, but there will be food and water expenses too.
 They will also buy a sewing machine (1000 cedis manual, or 3000 cedis electric), and the trainer requires a fee of 1000-1500 cedis.
 Kwame has given us his “prospectus”, which is the list of start-up costs for an apprentice (see photo).
 I think each apprenticeship will cost Turbo Ghana about £300 up front, and about £1000 in total if the candidate stays to completion.

 On the question of commuting vs renting a shared room, there was a lot of discussion with advantages of each one being expressed.
 In the end, the conclusion was to start off with commuting, and to go for the rented room arrangement if the need arises.